joel-day/LeetCode-Workspace/README.md

 Welcome to my custom mono-repo for practicing LeetCode, which doubles as a journal for my solutions.

-Included is a custom flashcard UI and bash scripts for taking practice to the next level.
+The repo includes a custom flashcard UI and bash scripts for taking practice to the next level.

 To setup for yourself, see the 'Workspace Set-up' section at the bottom of this ReadMe.

 # My Solutions